mk-fg/fgtk/README.md

 Couldn't get either one of ad-hoc modes to work myself, but didn't try particulary hard, and it might be hardware issue as well, I guess.

+##### openssh-fingerprint

+ssh-keyscan, but outputting each key in every possible format.

+Imagine you have an incoming IM message "hey, someone haxxors me, it says 'ECDSA key fingerprint is f5:e5:f9:b6:a4:6b:fd:b3:07:15:f6:d9:0c:f5:47:54', what do?", this tool allows to dump any such fingerprint for a remote host, with:

+	% openssh-fingerprint congo.fg.nym
+	...
+	congo.fg.nym ecdsa-sha2-nistp256 AAAAE2VjZHNhLXNo...zoU04g=
+	256 MD5:f5:e5:f9:b6:a4:6b:fd:b3:07:15:f6:d9:0c:f5:47:54 /tmp/.ssh_keyscan.key.kc3ur3C (ECDSA)
+	256 SHA256:lFLzFQR...2ZBmIgQi/w /tmp/.ssh_keyscan.key.kc3ur3C (ECDSA)
+	---- BEGIN SSH2 PUBLIC KEY ----
+	...

+Only way I know how to get that "f5:e5:f9:b6:a4:6b:fd:b3:07:15:f6:d9:0c:f5:47:54" secret-sauce is to either do your own md5 + hexdigest on ssh-keyscan output (and not mess-up due to some extra space or newline), or store one of the keys from there with first field cut off into a file and run `ssh-keygen -l -E md5 -f key.pub`.

+Note how "intuitive" it is to confirm something that ssh prints (and it prints only that md5-fp thing!) for every new host you connect to with just openssh.

+With this command, just running it on the remote host - presumably from diff location, or even localhost - should give (hopefully) any possible gibberish permutation that openssh (or something else) may decide to throw at you.

 ### Desktop